litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 NOTE: Commercial licenses for Cordova-sqlite-enterprise-free purchased before July 2016 are valid for this version.
 Commercial licenses for Cordova-sqlite-evcore versions are *not* valid for this version.

 This version is in legacy maintenance status.
-Only security and extremely critical bug fixes will be considered.
+Only security, possible data loss, and other highly critical bug fixes will be considered.

 ## IMPORTANT API DEPRECATION NOTICE

-The following API calls are now deprecated and may be removed in the near future (ref <https://github.com/litehelpers/cordova-sqlite-evplus-legacy-workers-free/issues/5>):
+The following API calls are now deprecated and may be removed in the near future (ref [litehelpers / cordova-sqlite-evplus-legacy-workers-free#5](https://github.com/litehelpers/cordova-sqlite-evplus-legacy-workers-free/issues/5)):
 - `db.transaction()`
 - `db.readTransaction()`
 - `db.beginTransaction()`